oreillymedia/orm-atlas-plugins/plugins/processingjs/README.md

 Processing.js Plugin
 --------------------

-This plugin turns can turn Processing code examples into a runnable code sample, with a canvas and everything!
+This plugin can turn Processing code examples into a runnable code sample, with a canvas and everything!

 How to use
 ----------